polkadot-js/extension/README.md

     - if developing, after making changes - reload the extension
     - edit the extension settings to "Run in Private Windows" if necessary
     - click the puzzle icon, then click the gear icon next to the "polkadot{.js} extension (development only)" extension and choose "Pin to Toolbar"
-6. When visiting `https://polkadot.js.org/apps/` it will inject the extension
+5. When visiting `https://polkadot.js.org/apps/` it will inject the extension

-Once added, you can create an account (via a generated seed) or import via an existing seed.
-The [apps UI](https://github.com/polkadot-js/apps/), when loaded, will show these accounts as `<account name> (extension)`

-7. Rename the extension "name" attribute in packages/extension/build/manifest.json back to "polkadot{.js} extension" before building and pushing any changes to https://github.com/polkadot-js/extension.

 Once added, you can create an account (via a generated seed) or import via an existing seed.
 The [apps UI](https://github.com/polkadot-js/apps/), when loaded, will show these accounts as `<account name> (extension)`